-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - · Admitted applicants should include wait-listed students who were subsequently offered admission.
+- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Since the total may include students who did not provide gender data, the detail need not sum to the total.

-Total first-time, first-year (freshman) men who applied 930 Total first-time, first-year (freshman) women who applied 1619 2549 Total first-time, first-year (freshman) men who were admitted 718 Total first-time, first-year (freshman) women who were admitted 1258 1976 Total full-time, first-time, first-year (freshman) men who enrolled 241 Total part-time, first-time, first-year (freshman) men who enrolled 2 243 Total full-time, first-time, first-year (freshman) women who enrolled 370 Total part-time, first-time, first-year (freshman) women who enrolled 1 371
+Total first-time, first-year (freshman) men who applied 917 Total first-time, first-year (freshman) women who applied 1541 2458 Total first-time, first-year (freshman) men who were admitted 692 Total first-time, first-year (freshman) women who were admitted 1210 1902 Total full-time, first-time, first-year (freshman) men who enrolled 201 Total part-time, first-time, first-year (freshman) men who enrolled 1 202 Total full-time, first-time, first-year (freshman) women who enrolled 349 Total part-time, first-time, first-year (freshman) women who enrolled 0 349 Total first-time, first-year (degree-seeking) who applied 2458 Total first-time, first-year (degree-seeking) who were admitted 1902 Total first-time, first-year (degree-seeking) who enrolled 551 includes 1 Adult Degree Program student